 price range

-Below you will find 45 tours and excursions organized into 4 rankings: Temple Tours, Adventure & Nature, Food & Cultural, and Day Trips & Multi-Day.
-Each entry is scored using our weighted formula (rating x log10 of review count) and cross-referenced with our on-the-ground experience.
-Whether you have one day or one week, this guide will help you choose the best experiences.
+Below you'll find 45 tours organized into 4 rankings: Temples, Adventure & Nature, Food & Culture, and Day Trips.
+Each entry is rated using our weighted formula (rating × log10(review_count)) and tested against our on-the-ground experience.
+Whether you have a day or a week, this guide will help you choose the best experiences.

-Looking for Temple Tours?
+Looking for the temples?

-We have a dedicated guide covering 25 temples with maps, tips, circuits and history.
+We have a dedicated guide covering 25 temples with maps, tips, circuits, and history.
 Everything you need to plan your Angkor visit.

 15 tours →